nicolasfara/pulverization-introduction/content/home/slides.md

 ## Multiple device multiple components

-This demo tries to emulate the "hot-warm-cold" game using two smartphone and one antenna.
+This demo tries to emulate the _hot-warm-cold_ game using two smartphone and one antenna.

-The two smartphone try to find the antenna measuring the distance between them and the antenna; moreover, the smartphones can communicate with each other sharing their distance from the antenna.
+Smartphones search for the antenna by measuring its **distance** (via Bluetooth RSSI) and sharing that value with other smartphones.
+The raspberry receives information about the distances of smartphones and emits light that is as bright the closer the devices are and less bright the farther away they are.
+In this case, the actuator for the raspberry is an LED.

 {{< multicol >}}
 {{< col >}}